accorddeveloper/ASP.NET-MVC-Bootstrapper-Installed-Example/ReliSource/Readme.txt

 ﻿DevBootstraper is a project template and at the same time framework to build enterprise apps rapidly.
-Developed By
-Developers Organism
-Lead Programmer 'Alim Ul Karim'
+Developed By 'Alim Ul Karim'
 Google for 'Alim Ul Karim'
-alim@developers-organism.com
+alim.karim.nsu@gmail.com

 Informal Instructions